-4).
-Marking and tagging will occur there as well.
-These fish will be released into the Grande Ronde River in Washington as subyearlings by ODFW.
-Release timing and location will be coordinated by the comanagers.
-Viral testing of the females providing eggs for this program will be conducted by ODFW fish health staff as coordinated between the two Agencies.
-This production was historically conducted at LFH, however comanagers recognized the opportunity to shift the program to Oregon, reducing densities and creating some flexibility at LFH.
-Both facilities are funded by LSRCP, so budgets were adjusted accordingly, and the comanagers have agreed to this change in production.
+conduct viral testing of the females providing eggs for this program.
+This production was historically conducted at LFH, however co managers recognized the opportunity to shift the program to Oregon, reducing densities and creating some flexibility at LFH.
+Both facilities are funded by LSRCP, so budgets were adjusted accordingly, and the co managers have agreed to this change in production.